codingsamurai-10/DataScience/README.md

 1. **Linear Regression with Numpy** - Model to apply *linear regression* to map n input features to output using *numpy*.
 Used *gradient descent* and implemented propagation and optimization from scratch.

+1. **Image classification CNNs with Keras** - Model to apply *convolutional neural networks* to classify images into three classes (can be extended to any number of classes) using *keras*.
+Used *adam optimizer* and created *convolution, maxpooling and fully connected layers*.
+Also applied *batch normalisation* and *dropout regularization*.

+1. **Traffic light classification** - Model to apply *convolutional neural networks* to classify 43 types of traffic signs using *keras*.
+Used *adam optimizer* and created *convolution, averagepooling and fully connected layers*.
+Also applied *dropout regularization*.